AodenTeo/oauth-bridge-template/README.md

 ## Runing Jammming Locally

-In order to use this with Jammming, you have to simultaneously run this to act as a backend server to obtain authorization.
+In order to use this with Jammming, you must run both simultaneously.
 It assumes that Jammming will be running on localhost:5000, but the server itself will be running on localhost:8888.

 To run it locally, you must register the Spotify Application here: https://developer.spotify.com/my-applications